Kaiser-Yang/vimwiki/programming/theMissingSemesterNotes.md

 ```

 ## Exercises
-Find the number of words (in `/usr/share/dict/words`) that contain at least three `a`s and don’t have a `'s` ending.
-What are the three most common last two letters of those words? `sed`’s `y` command, or the `tr` program, may help you with case insensitivity.
+Find the number of words (in `/usr/share/dict/words`) that contain at least three `a`s and don't have a `'s` ending.
+What are the three most common last two letters of those words? `sed`'s `y` command, or the `tr` program, may help you with case insensitivity.
 How many of those two-letter combinations are there?
 And for a challenge: which combinations do not occur?

 ```bash
 # get number